 Application Programming Interface (API) is an intermediary between two software components.
 Logging into an online banking interface is an example of an API.
 The API is the intermediary that connects your computer or phone to the bank’s server so that you can access your account information.
 Historically, the only way to access this information was to physically go to a bank location and request these details from a teller or ATM.

-The applications of APIs are seemingly infinite and there was a 133% increase in fintech APIs from 2019 to 2020.
+The applications of APIs are seemingly infinite, and growth shows no sign of slowing: 427% growth in open banking APIs is projected from 137 billion calls in 2025.
 The more that APIs are implemented, the more versatile the financial ecosystem can become.
 APIs eliminate the need for finance teams to memorize international policies or track currency conversion rates, their fintech software is already doing it for them faster and with more accuracy.

 Enhanced visibility